BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 map of Jalatlaco Barrio

 Is Oaxaca safe?
-I was in Oaxaca for 3 weeks and felt safe walking around during the day and in the early evening alone.
-However, according to ex-pats on a Oaxaca Facebook group I joined, there have been cases of people getting mugged late at night on streets near the historic center.
+I was in Oaxaca for 3 weeks in 2021 and over 2 months in 2024.
+I felt safe walking around during the day and in the early evening alone.
+However, according to ex-pats on a Oaxaca Facebook group I joined, there have been cases of people getting mugged late at night in the southeastern part of hte historic center.
 There was one story of 2 guys leaving a bar late at night, being hustled into separate taxis, and then robbed, beaten, and abandoned somewhere in the countryside.

 10. Watch a Calenda Procession